reqT/reqT/docs/lab1.md

     * Gist: Many guest arriving simultaneously can be checked in as a group.
 ```

-* Make sure that you understand how to transfer Model parts back and forth between the independent **Tree** and **Editor** panes using keyboard shortcuts.
+* Append the Section to your Tree.

+* Use the menu item *Keep Distinct Entities* in the **Tools** menu.
+Note that the tools in the Tool menu operate on the contents of the Editor pane.

+* Remove the entities that you don't want to include in the prioritization of next step, e.g. you can remove the Section entity.

 ## Task 4: Prioritize your features

-* Ordinal-scale prioritization: par-wise comparison
+* **Ordinal-scale prioritization using par-wise comparison**:

-    * Select your features section in the Tree pane and choose *Prioritize: compare entities* in the **Tools** menu.
-You should get a list of id pairs for all combinations of sub-entities of the features section loaded into the editor.
+    * Make sure you have relevant entities in the Editor pane from the previous step.

+    * Use the menu item *Id Pairs as Comparison Constraints* in the **Tools** menu to add all pair-wise comparisons on separate lines in a Constraint attribute.

+    * Use the menu item *Solve Comparison Constraint Problem* in the **Tools** menu to find a solution that satisfy all constraints in a consistent ranking in Order attributes.

-    * Change all diamonds `<>` to either `<` or `>` depending on your prioritization of the features according to this criteria for each pair of features A and B:
+    * Revisit and change all comparisons to either `<` or `>` depending on your actual prioritization according to this criteria of each pair of entities A and B:

         * *A is more/less important to spend more elicitation effort on than B*.

-    * Choose *"Prioritize: analyse comparisons"* in the **Tools** menu.
-You should get a model with priorities calculated as a solution to a constraint problem based on your comparisons.
-A higher priority value means *more important*.
-Write down reflections on the result:
+    * Use the menu item *Solve Comparison Constraint Problem* in the **Tools** menu to find a new solution to the updated constraint problem.

+    * Write down reflections on the result:

         * Are the priorities reflecting your gut feeling of "importance" according to the prioritization criteria?

-        * Were there any circular contradictions among your comparisons?
-This is shown as a warning in the reqT terminal.

         * Circular contradictions make the constraint problem inconsistent and thus unsolvable, but the constraint solver in reqT does not give up!
-Instead a *relaxed deviation* `d` is allowed starting with `d = 1` and then retrying with `d += 1` until a solution can be found.
+Instead a *relaxed deviation error* `d` is allowed starting with `d = 1` and then retrying with `d += 1` until a solution can be found.
 This means that each priority rank `r` is representing any value within an error margin `[r - d, r + d]`.

         * If you had no inconsistencies when solving the constraint problem, then introduce some circular consistency among 3 features just to test what happens.